-Under a limited set of circumstances and by following specific procedures, you may be granted an emergency order of custody without notice to your spouse if there is likelihood that immediate and irreparable harm will occur to your child(ren) without such an order.
-A hearing must be set within 10 days of this emergency order and notice of application filed and the hearing must be given to your spouse.
+Under a limited set of circumstances and by following specific procedures, you may be granted an emergency order of custody without notice to your spouse if there is a likelihood that immediate and irreparable harm will occur to your child(ren) without such an order.
+A hearing must be set within 10 days of this emergency order, and notice of application filed and the hearing must be given to your spouse.

 Q: How long does a divorce take?

 A: If both parties are in agreement to the divorce and there are no children, a divorce may be granted 10 days after the filing of the petition.
 It is necessary for your spouse to execute a waiver, which will include a waiver of process, and file that waiver with the court.

-In a divorce where there are minor child(ren) involved, there is a 90-day waiting period from the date of service of the summons, the first date of publication or an entry of appearance by the respondent, whichever occurs first.
+In a divorce where there is a minor child(ren) involved, there is a 90-day waiting period from the date of service of the summons, the first date of publication or an entry of appearance by the respondent, whichever occurs first.